 A summary of the various components of the Company's Consolidated Statement of Comprehensive Income (Loss) follows.
-Discussion of the significant changes in each of these components for the period ended September 30, 2021 compared to the comparable prior year period are provided on the following pages.
+Discussion of the significant changes in each of these components for the period ended December 31, 2021 compared to the comparable prior year period are provided on the following pages.

 In mid-March 2020, the operations at the CN Tower and MSC were suspended temporarily in response to the COVID-19 pandemic.
-The CN Tower and MSC were partially reopened during the second quarter of the prior year period, as well as being reopened during the second quarter of FY2021/22.
+The CN Tower and MSC were partially reopened during the third quarter of the prior year period.
+In FY2021/22, after being closed from October 2020 to July 2021, the CN Tower reopened on July 23, 2021.
+The MSC also closed in October 2020 and was able to reopen in September 2021.